Avdrn/github-actions-repository/docs/05-deploying-to-an-environment.md

 ### Adding a deployment stage to our continuous delivery process

-Lets add a new job that allow us to deploy our app to an environment that we will call production.
+Lets add a new job that allow us to deploy our app to an environment that we will call production:

 ```yaml
 jobs: